Automattic/jetpack/projects/plugins/jetpack/to-test.md

 ### SEO

 There have been some new changes to SEO options available in the editor.
-One allows you to set a post or page as "noindex", meaning search engine's shouldn't crawl that page.
+One allows you to set a post or page as "noindex", instructing search engines to not show the page in search results.
 To test:

 - Make sure SEO and Sitemaps features are turned on in: /wp-admin/admin.php?page=jetpack#/traffic
 - Create a new test post or page and publish it without using the new "Hide page from search engines" checkbox feature.